 But legalizing a vice such as online casino games, an online lottery or even sports betting is no easy task.
 Take Illinois for example, a state which is as blue as they come, but even it had trouble legalizing sports betting.

-Despite this, three high profile gaming executives have each said they expect the legalization of things like iGaming to come sooner rather than later.
+Despite this, three high profile gaming executives have each said they expect the legalization of things like iGaming and online casinos in the US to come sooner rather than later.

 During its first earnings call as a publicly traded company, DraftKings CEO Jason Robins said momentum to legalize new forms of gambling can be seen across the country.